envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 ## Specifications

-This robot uses a TMC2208 super silent trinamic stepper driver w/ AS5600 mag encoder on the back to turn the lock dial and "feel" for the lock's geometries.
+The heart of the robot uses a TMC2208 super silent trinamic stepper driver w/ AS5600 mag encoder on the back to turn the lock dial and "feel" for the lock's geometries.
 A servo with analog output detects when a successful attempt was made to open the lock.
-The entire process works on the majority of locks that aren't old and usually ~30 seconds.
 Also added functionality which includes a GUI which is an oled + rotarary encoder for user input.
+The entire assembly is powered by a 12V USB C charger with a fan to cool down the stepper driver.